ESG and Waste Management: Meeting Environmental Compliance Goals

 Data Infrastructure for ESG Waste Reporting

 The biggest barrier to accurate ESG waste disclosure is not strategy — it is data.
-Most companies cannot answer basic questions about their waste: How much was generated last quarter?
+In our experience, most companies cannot answer basic questions about their waste: How much was generated last quarter?
 What percentage was diverted?
 What was the composition breakdown by material type?
 Waste hauler invoices report weight and pickup frequency, not composition or final disposition.

 Turning Compliance into Competitive Advantage

 ESG waste management is a cost center only if treated as a reporting exercise.
-Companies that restructure their waste operations — not just their disclosures — unlock tangible financial returns alongside improved scores:
+Companies that restructure their waste operations — not just their disclosures — find tangible financial returns alongside improved scores:

 - Reduced disposal costs — Landfill tipping fees increase 3–5% annually in most markets.
 Diversion through recycling and energy recovery locks in lower processing costs